MOTRoundTables/timesheet/README.md

 *   **Automated Login:** Logs into the timesheet system using credentials stored in `config.py`.
 *   **Dynamic Row Addition:** Automatically adds new rows on the timesheet webpage for multiple entries on the same day.
 *   **Robust Field Filling:** Uses Selenium with explicit waits for reliable data entry.
+*   **Auto-fill Job Assignment:** Automatically fills job assignment fields for all timesheet entries with a configurable job value and name, saving time on repetitive selections.

 ### Data Management & Integrity
 *   **File Selection from GUI:** Instead of being limited to a hardcoded path, you can browse and select any Excel file directly from the application.